-- A. Expanded opportunity for recreation, education, arts, cultural, and community activities; - B. Increased public access to the shoreline and enhanced open space and natural areas; - C. Opportunities for ((affordable)) low-income housing and community and social services with a special priority for addressing the needs of homeless families; and part of the footprint.
+- A. Expanded opportunity for recreation, education, arts, cultural, and community activities; - B. Increased public access to the shoreline and enhanced open space and natural areas; - C. Opportunities for ((affordable)) low-income housing and community and social services with a special priority for addressing the needs of homeless families; and limit is 45 feet, and except for any new structure used for nonmotorized dry boat storage, for part of the footprint.